 Linguistic Note: Japanese has received major influence from Chinese, but it is in its own language family called the Japonic language family.
 Japanese is related to other Japanese languages spoken in Okinawa.

-Notation Note: Pitch contours are included for the vocabulary of this lesson just how they have been thus far.
+Notation Note: Pitch contours are included in this lesson.
 High pitch morae are marked in bold and pitch falls are denoted by ↓.

-There are two broad kinds of readings that a Kanji 漢字 may have: ON and KUN.
-ON readings are pronunciations that were borrowed into Japanese from various stage of Chinese over the course of several centuries.
+There are two broad kinds of readings that Kanji 漢字 may have: ON and KUN.
+ON readings are pronunciations that were borrowed into Japanese from various stage of Chinese over several centuries.
 KUN readings, on the other hand, come from native vocabulary with some semantic association with the Kanji 漢字 in question.
-Consequently, the existence of these two kinds of readings along with the fact that many characters have more than one of each kind, reading Kanji 漢字 is quite difficult.
-Despite how complex all this may seem, there are fortunately some overall patterns that you will be able to utilize that'll help make things slightly easier.
+Consequently, most characters have more than one reading of each kind.
+Despite how complex all this may seem, there are patterns that you can utilize to make things easier.

-Spelling Note: In the charts of this lesson, ON readings will be rendered in Katakana カタカナ and KUN readings will be rendered in Hiragana ひらがな.
-In reality, readings of words are normally usually given in Hiragana ひらがな unless the word is a loan.
+Spelling Note: In the charts below, ON readings are rendered in Katakana カタカナ and KUN readings are rendered in Hiragana ひらがな.
+In reality, readings of words are normally usually given in Hiragana ひらがな unless the phrase is a loan-word.

-Almost all words with ON readings (on'yomi 音読み) are Chinese in origin.
-All Kanji 漢字 that were made in China have one or more ON reading(s) with one or more meanings.
-Even some Kanji 漢字 that were made in Japan even have ON readings.
-This is because Kanji 漢字 were borrowed from China in several waves from various time periods and locales in China, and in each wave, there would be new characters as well as new readings of previously introduced characters that were brought over to Japan.
+Almost all phrases composed of ON readings (on'yomi 音読み) are Chinese in origin.
+All Kanji 漢字 that were made in China have one or more ON readings with one or more meanings.
+Even some Kanji 漢字 that were made in Japan have ON readings.

 |理由||リユウ||Riyū||Reason||工場||コウジョウ||Kōjō|| Factory |